 The Applicant will implement the required woodland planting through the management of a Compensatory Planting Scheme.
-This management process is based on liaising and securing agreements with landowners that are located within the same Local Authority area as the Proposed Development for woodland planting of suitable bare land by the Applicant.
+This management process is based on liaising and securing agreements with landowners that are located within the same Local Authority area as the Proposed Development, or as agreed with respective stakeholders, for woodland planting of suitable bare land by the Applicant.